itsmatttobin/react-chat-app/README.md

 # Chat

-A real time chat application built with React
+A real time chat application built with React and Firebase